[Update: 13 September 2019]

 SG Bike’s majority shareholder ISOTeam will pay Mobike US$1.85 million in the deal.

-Upon LTA’s approval, the SG Bike app will allow users to unlock and ride both SG Bike and Mobike-branded bicycles.
+Upon LTA’s approval, the SG Bike app will be able to let users unlock and ride both SG Bike and Mobike-branded bicycles.

 People who previously used Mobike will be able to transfer their remaining unused credits or ride passes to be used in SG Bike’s app.